olidroide/olidroide.github.io/index.md

 # Developer since 2010.

-Software engineer specialized in Android & Python and focused in write the best clean code and use design patterns.
+Software engineer specialized in Python & Android and focused in write clean code and use design patterns.